KazimKeskin/markdown-web-app/README.md

 - Code blocks with syntax highlighting
 - Backlinks, headings and links displays
 - Search with "live"(On Input) searching and configurable settings, including fuzzy matching
-- Tag filter, with 'Match All' and 'Match Any' options
+- Tag filter with 'Match All' and 'Match Any' options

 ## Installation
 - Place 'markdown-web-app' onto a hosted server running PHP